archbardinexile/BGCL/DM-notes.md

 > *Elyse* asked *Rose* to smuggle basilisk venom as part of her investigation.
 Rose and Subira were captured by *Bhaldrom Anchorheart* when his fleet attacked Runnelstone.
 Rose's shop and the venom were destroyed.

 > The venom was purchased by *Jeremias Blackflight* and hidden from the exarchy.
-Now his insurance broker, *Bertrand Magnier* won't pay up.
+The Six of Steel tricked his insurance broker, *Bertrand Magnier*, to make a donation to the Church, securing his support.

 Anchorheart has bound a powerful water elemental to his ship, the *Umberlee's Wrath*.
 It can shroud his fleet in fog.
-The 6oS have enlisted the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*.
+The Six of Steel have enlisted the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*.
 Using sending buoys, *DAV3* can track the elemental's movements inside *Killigrew Mor*.

 Anchorheart ordered Guy to retrieve the triple-barrelled gemlock rifle from Caelum's Landing, having made a deal with Queen *Vasilissa*.
-He offers the Queen gemlock weapons, in exchange the Mallians force the CSCA out of the *Manyshells*.
+He offers the Queen gemlock weapons and in exchange the Mallians force the CSCA out of the *Manyshells*.
 The destruction of the venom was ordered by Queen *Vasilissa*, in league with Anchorheart.

-### Sullivanwick

-*Faust Blackflight* discovered the dead drop and learned that *Thibault Duchamp* (T) sent resonite from the bank's vault to the *Crosscut Circle* via the *Arxman*.
-When he heard that Anchorheart was planning to attack *Sullivanwick*, he engaged Anchorheart and claimed the submarine was almost finished.
-Anchorheart then changed tack south-west to intercept the Githzechi ships.

-Faust will bring sandwiches to the meeting and play along.
-He will try to find out what Blythe (V) knows.
-If discovered, he will offer the services of his ship, the *Lady Firehair*.
-The 6oS may be able to reach the Crosscut Circle before Anchorheart.

-> "It's the ship that made the Tamar run in less than 12 fathoms."
->
-> *Faust.*
+The queen gave him an artefact to help him bind the elemental.

-### Before the storm
+### Before the Storm

+*ABC* will use *Rose*'s sending stone to warn the Six of Steel that the Umberlee's Wrath is three days from *Farwest*.
+The Six of Steel must proceed at full speed to *Farwest* to arrive in time.
+If warned via sending, *Vetra* will take the submarine to *Os Terrae*.
+A warning via dead drop will not arrive in time.

+***Thugs*** may attack the Six of Steel if they return to the dead drop or investigate *Thibault*'s ship, the *Arxman*.
+Thibault can give the exact location of the Crosscut Circle base, *Pedn Vounder*.

+### The Siege of Farwest

-Anchorheart will intercept the Githzechi ships on ***Flavum 7th*** and follow them to *Farwest Archipelago*.
-Umberlee's Wrath will arrive on ***Flavum 10th*** and attack.
+The *Crosscut Circle* have allied with the githzechi to construct the submarine.
+Anchorheart will intercept the githzechi ships on ***Flavum 8th*** and attempt to follow them to the *Farwest* archipelago.
+The Umberlee's Wrath will arrive on ***Flavum 11th*** and attack.

-- ***If luring Anchorheart*** with promise to exchange gemlock rifle, require persuasion check
-  - If successful, Anchorheart will arrive first with the Wrath, Rose and Subira hidden as collateral
-  - If unsuccessful, 6oS must track Umberlee's Wrath to Farwest Archipelago

-- ***If following Umberlee's Wrath*** in visual range, require stealth check
-  - If discovered, Umberlee's Wrath will teleport and board the Marley/Lady Firehair
-  - If successfully followed, Anchorheart must do stealth check to follow the Githzechi ships
+- Anchorheart must succeed on a ***stealth check*** to follow the githzechi ships
+  - ***If attacked***, the githzechi ships will not lead Anchorheart to *Farwest* unless charmed (12th)
-    - Anchorheart will bombard Farwest Archipelago and attempt to take the Crosscut Circle base
+  - ***If followed***, Anchorheart will bombard Farwest and attempt to take the Crosscut Circle base (11th)
-    - Githzechi ships may successfully repel Anchorheart if not attacked beforehand
+    - Undamaged Githzechi ships may join the battle against Anchorheart

-    - If Crosscut Circle are warned, the submarine will have already left
+- If the *Crosscut Circle* are warned, the unfinished submarine will leave for *Os Terrae*

-- ***If Guy chooses to join Anchorheart*** he must hand over the rifle and help attack the Crosscut Circle
-- ***If Guy refuses to join Anchorheart*** he will threaten to kill:
-  - Rose and Subira (if lured)
-  - Elyse (if boarded)

-*ABC* is aboard Umberlee's Wrath posing as the powder monkey.
-She can sabotage the weapons.
+- *ABC* is aboard the Umberlee's Wrath posing as a powder monkey.
+She can sabotage its weapons.

-*Elyse* will overrule a decision to attack the Wrath without support.

-- Elyse will successfully garner *Free Trade Navy* support—the ships won't arrive until ***Flavum 13th***
+- Elyse will successfully garner *Free Trade Navy* support
-- Guy may garner immediate Church/CSCA support if he successfully persuades Magnier
+  - Ships won't arrive until ***Flavum 14th***
+  - Airships won't arrive until ***Flavum 12th***

 ### Project Abyss

 > *Naal* was picked by *Tristis* to join the *Crosscut Circle* undercover due to his relationship with *Camren de Villeneuve*.
 Camren has been arrested.
-Naal and *Vetra Bery* now assemble the stolen submarine in the *Farwest Archipelago* with help from *Githzechi* engineers.
+Naal and *Vetra Bery* now assemble the stolen submarine in the *Farwest* archipelago with help from *githzechi* engineers.

 Vetra wants to recover the body of Tenebrae (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
 She intends to revive him and prove that Caelum created the Miasma.
-The submarine may be attacked by triton from *Abyssus* on its journey.

-The 6oS cannot reveal that the body inside Mundi Eversor is not Tenebrae, lest they break their oath.
+The Six of Steel cannot reveal that the body inside Mundi Eversor is not Tenebrae, lest they break their oath.

 ---